basisproject/paper/src/01-defining-the-goals-of-basis.md

 ## Governance

-What good is the communal ownership of assets or worker-controlled production if you cannot exercise any sort of control?
+What good is the communal ownership of resources or worker-controlled production if you cannot exercise any sort of control?
 Basis allows various types of elections or consensus-based processes so members can define their own systems of governance.

 This ranges from voting for people for specific permissions and positions in the system to voting for changing economic parameters.

 ## Public companies/projects

 At some point, it's conceivable that this system might grow to large numbers of members.
-At some point, these members might want to have public services and infrastructure.
-It makes sense to define the ability to create regional (or extra-regional) projects or services that have member-decided budgets or recurring costs.
+These members might want to have public services and infrastructure.
+It makes sense to define the ability to create companies that have some amount of their costs subsidized by taxes.

 Examples might be hospitals, schools, bridges, pharmaceutical research, space exploration, etc.